 Full program includes:

-- Writing & Rhetoric Book 1: Fable Student Edition This book teaches students the practice of close reading and comprehension, summarizing a story aloud and in writing, and amplification of a story through description and dialogue.
+- Writing & Rhetoric Book 1: Fable (consumable student edition) This book teaches students the practice of close reading and comprehension, summarizing a story aloud and in writing, and amplification of a story through description and dialogue.
 Students learn how to identify different kinds of stories; determine the beginning, middle, and end of stories; recognize point of view; and see analogous situations, among other essential tools.
 Lessons include:

 - Narration/telling it back (creating a natural sense of outline/sequence)